ryantm/agenix/README.md

   * can use public keys available on GitHub for users (for example, https://github.com/ryantm.keys)
 * No GPG
 * Very little code, so it should be easy for you to audit
+* Encrypted secrets are stored in the Nix store, so a separate distribution mechanism is not necessary

 ## Installation